Prato is a city that never ceases to amaze and is perfect for those in search of less touristy destinations.

 Nordic walking is a relaxing way to get in some light exercise; follow the Cascine di Tavola and the Bisenzio river paths, the perfect activity to explore the whole area.

 Even foodies won’t be disappointed by all that Prato has to offer: its bread is unbeatable, and is beautifully complemented by Mortadella IGP from Prato, a cooked salami with a particularly distinctive taste.
 Exceptional wines like the Carmignano DOCG are also a memorable experience.

 What’s more, the area considers pastrymaking an art and pastry chefs genuine artists.
-They have received international awards with products such as la torta dei sette veli (the cake of the seven veils), the peaches of Prato, and the famous Cantuccini di Prato (a type of biscuit) with almonds.
+They have received international awards with products such as the peaches of Prato and the famous Cantuccini di Prato (a type of biscuit) with almonds.